 Butler is a civil litigation firm.
 We are unique because our practice is devoted entirely to defense and insurance litigation.
 Our clients are corporations, insurance companies, and insured individuals.
 Our representation has taken us across the United States, to Canada, Mexico, Europe and the Caribbean.
 We aspire to provide the highest quality counsel while, at the same time, meeting the administrative demands of our institutional clients.
-After 40 years, our record speaks for itself.
+Since 1979, our record speaks for itself.

 Thank you for visiting our website.
 Please take a moment to learn more about our qualifications, our legal services and, most importantly, what Butler can do for you.

 At Butler, service, teamwork and principles are not mere words.
 They’re who we are and what we do.
 Service is what we bring to our clients, to one another, and to the community at large.
 Teamwork describes the way we interact with one another.
 And our seven guiding principles define how we serve and work together, 100 percent of the time.

 Community is also important.
 How do we define the Butler community?
 It isn’t a way of speaking or dressing.
 Nor is it a boundary or location.
 Our community, in the sense we mean it, is defined by common principles, common goals and common purposes.
 Our focus is on integrity, and our goal is fulfilling the legal needs of our clients.
 Our purpose is building and sustaining a professional practice at the highest level.
 Moreover, the Butler community includes receptionists, bookkeepers, assistants, paralegals and our entire administrative staff.
 And best of all, the Butler community includes our clients.